baka-san/baka-san.github.io/_portfolio/not-wikipedia.md

       end
     end

     wikis
   end
 end
 ...
 {% endhighlight %}

 With scoping out of the way, the last concern was displaying the relevant wikis for users and allowing them to filter those wikis.
 In Figures 1, 2, and 4, it can be seen that a user can choose to see all wikis (those rendered by `policy_scope`), the own wikis they've created, and the private wikis they are collaborating on.
 Figure 4 displays a screenshot of the wikis a sample standard user is collaborating on.
-It should be noted that all filtering is done by securly passing a param to the `wiki#index` action, rerendering the view appropriately.
+It should be noted that all filtering is done by securely passing a param to the `wiki#index` action, re-rendering the view appropriately.

 {% highlight ruby %}
 # app/controllers/wikis_controller.rb